Leisure & Events Management

 In the first half of the fourth year, students work on one large-scale project or a variety of smaller projects commissioned by the leisure industry within the scope of their minor track.
 You may, for instance, organise a festival, write policy plans or investigate the marketing activities of a sports club.
 The second half of the fourth year is reserved for your individual graduation assignment.
 At the request of an organisation from the industry, you will conduct research in your specialist area, give advice and make an implementation plan for this.

-The average study load for this programme amounts approximately 40 hours a week, during 42 weeks.
-How many hours a week you actually spend studying depends greatly on the person and differs per week.
-The last weeks of a block and the exam weeks are relatively busy.
+The average study load for this programme amounts to approximately 40 hours a week, during 40 weeks.
+How many hours a week you will actually spend studying depends greatly on the person and differs per week.
+You may have different deadlines and tests at different moments, so good planning skills will be critical to your success.

 - Attractions & Theme Park Management